 Warner & Swasey Company

-The Warner & Swasey Company is a former manufacturer of machine tools, instruments and speciality equipment in Cleveland, Ohio.
-It was best known for its astronomical telescopes and turret lathes for astronomical observatories and military installations.
-Founded as a partnership in 1880 by Worcester Reed Warner and Ambrose Swasey, the main factory was located at Carnegie Avenue and East 55th Street.
+The Warner & Swasey Company was a Cleveland-based manufacturer of machine tools, instruments, and specialty equipment.
+It was best known for producing astronomical telescopes and turret lathes for observatories and military installations.
+Founded as a partnership in 1880 by Worcester Reed Warner and Ambrose Swasey, the company’s main factory was located at Carnegie Avenue and East 55th Street.

 History

-Warner and Swasey met as apprentices while working at Exeter Machine Works in Exeter, New Hampshire in 1866.
-1 Both later left Exeter and relocated to Hartford, Connecticut where they worked for Pratt & Whitney, a machine tool manufacturers.
-Warner became in charge of an assembly floor while Swasey became a foreman of the gear-cutting department.
-2 At Pratt & Whitney, Swasey invented the epicycloidal milling machine for cutting true theoretical curves for the milling cutters in use for cutting gears.
-Their works were exhibited at the Philadelphia Exposition in 1876.
+Warner and Swasey met as apprentices in 1866 while working at Exeter Machine Works in Exeter, New Hampshire.
+1 Both later left Exeter and moved to Hartford, Connecticut, where they joined Pratt & Whitney, a machine tool manufacturer.
+Warner oversaw an assembly floor, while Swasey became the foreman of the gear-cutting department.
+2 At Pratt & Whitney, Swasey invented the epicycloidal milling machine, which cut true theoretical curves for milling cutters used in gear manufacturing.
+Their work was exhibited at the Philadelphia Exposition in 1876.
 22

-In May 1880, Warner and Swasey resigned from Pratt & Whitney to start a machine tool manufacturer.
-2 The pair moved to Chicago 11 but found the city to be lacking in experienced machinists.
-3 In March 1881, the pair settled on Cleveland, Ohio along Mason Street (later renamed Carnegie Avenue) and the Cleveland & Pittsburgh Railway, erecting a three-story brick building, 100 feet by 45 feet in size.
-11 Warner and Swasey needed to rapidly start-up for they had gained an impressive order of 130 machines for the new works of the Joel Hayden Brass Company in Lorain.
+In May 1880, Warner and Swasey resigned from Pratt & Whitney to start their own machine tool manufacturing business.
+2 They initially moved to Chicago but found a shortage of skilled machinists.
+3 In March 1881, they relocated to Cleveland, Ohio, and established a three-story brick factory, measuring 100 by 45 feet, along Mason Street (later renamed Carnegie Avenue) near the Cleveland & Pittsburgh Railway.
+11 They had to launch operations quickly to fulfill a significant order of 130 machines for the new works of the Joel Hayden Brass Company in Lorain.

-The partners won medals for their lathes at the Paris World Exposition in 1889 and 1893.
+The partners earned medals for their lathes at the Paris World Expositions of 1889 and 1893.
 22

-For the next 20 years, Warner and Swasey worked without a formal corporate agreement, producing lathes, milling machines, and telescopes.
+For the next 20 years, Warner and Swasey operated without a formal corporate agreement, producing lathes, milling machines, and telescopes.
 4 11

 20th Century

-Swasey and Warner reorganized the company under the name of The Warner & Swasey Company in 1900.
-5 The new company began to place more emphasis on the production of turret lathes, which were very profitable.
-The company was quick to develop lathes for the plumbing industry to meet the demands for indoor fixtures.
-22 Later uses included early automobiles, farm machinery and airplanes.
+Swasey and Warner reorganized their company as The Warner & Swasey Company in 1900.
+5 The newly structured company placed greater emphasis on the production of turret lathes, which proved highly profitable.
+It quickly developed lathes for the plumbing industry to meet the growing demand for indoor fixtures.
+22 Later applications included early automobiles, farm machinery, and airplanes.

-In 1904, a five-story addition was built to the west of the original structure.
-22 The original building was demolished in 1908 to make room for a five-story extension of the circa 1904 structure.
-Subsequent additions were made later, including the south side of Carnegie Avenue, encompassing 22 acres and 950,000 square feet.
+In 1904, a five-story addition was built west of the original structure.
+22 The original building was demolished in 1908 to make way for a five-story extension of the 1904 addition.
+Subsequent expansions followed, eventually covering 22 acres and 950,000 square feet, including developments on the south side of Carnegie Avenue.

-By 1928, Warner & Swasey was the world’s largest manufacturer of such turret lathes and other implements.
+By 1928, Warner & Swasey had become the world’s largest manufacturer of turret lathes and related equipment.
 8

-During World War I and World War II, the production areas of Warner & Swasey were converted to manufacture solely turret lathes, playing prominent roles in both wars.
-7 8 9 An addition constructed in 1941 at the corner of East 55th Street and Carnegie Avenue allowed for additional production lines.
-22 By the end of World War II, Warner & Swasey employed nearly 7,000.
+During World War I and World War II, Warner & Swasey converted its production facilities entirely to turret lathe manufacturing, playing a significant role in both conflicts.
+7 8 9 In 1941, an addition at East 55th Street and Carnegie Avenue was built to expand production.
+22 By the end of World War II, Warner & Swasey employed nearly 7,000 workers.
 7 8 9

-The company began to focus on construction and materials handling equipment, and textile machinery in the 1950s.
-8 13 It employed 2,000, many at its machine tool division plant along Carnegie Avenue, by 1965.
+In the 1950s, the company shifted focus to construction and materials handling equipment, as well as textile machinery.
+8 13 By 1965, it employed 2,000 workers, many at its machine tool division plant on Carnegie Avenue.

-Warner & Swasey announced on January 17, 1968, that it would relocate its corporate headquarters from its machine tool division plant to a new complex at the University Circle Research Center.
+On January 17, 1968, Warner & Swasey announced plans to relocate its corporate headquarters from the machine tool division plant to a new facility at the University Circle Research Center.
 12 It leased the entire third floor of a $3.5 million building at 1100 Cedar Avenue.

-In February, the company founded its electronic products division to concentrate on electronic control systems and related equipment.
-13 A month later, Warner & Swasey opened a new plant at 30300 Solon Industrial Parkway in Solon.
-It was it third major facility in the suburban city, joining the Research & Development Center.
-The new complex produced turning centers, a machine that shapes metal parts by holding and turning it rapidly against the edge of a cutting tool among other implements.
+In February 1968, the company established an electronic products division to focus on electronic control systems and related equipment.
+13 The following month, it opened a new plant at 30300 Solon Industrial Parkway in Solon, its third major facility in the city, alongside the Research & Development Center.
+The new complex produced turning centers, which shape metal parts by rotating them rapidly against the edge of a cutting tool, among other equipment.
 9

 Consolidation

-To better compete against foreign competition, Warner & Swasey was acquired by Bendix Automation in 1980 for $300 million, 19 becoming the Warner & Swasey Division.
-14 Bendix consolidated the manufacturing, sales, service, and technical departments of Warner & Swasey into its own and refocused the new division into developing high-tech and automated solutions for manufacturers.
+To remain competitive, Warner & Swasey was acquired by Bendix Automation in 1980 for $300 million, 19 becoming the Warner & Swasey Division.
+14 Bendix integrated the company’s manufacturing, sales, service, and technical departments into its operations, shifting the division’s focus toward high-tech and automated manufacturing solutions.

-In August 1982, Bendix made a hostile takeover bid for Martin Marietta.
-It ended two months later when Allied took over Bendix, creating the Bendix division.
+In August 1982, Bendix launched a hostile takeover bid for Martin Marietta.
+The effort ended two months later when Allied took over Bendix, forming the Bendix Division.
 Allied also acquired a 38% stake in Martin Marietta.
 15

-Warner & Swasey reported a sharp drop in profits in November.
-20 In response, the division completed a survival plan that resulted in consolidated office space in its Carnegie Avenue plant.
-The company also moved some product lines to Japan, closed a small plant in Tennessee, and began advertisement of its high-technology products.
-By the end of 1983, 31% of Warner & Swasey sales came from new products developed since 1982.
+By November 1982, Warner & Swasey reported a sharp decline in profits.
+20 In response, the division implemented a survival plan that consolidated office space at its Carnegie Avenue plant.
+It also moved some product lines to Japan, closed a small plant in Tennessee, and began aggressively marketing its high-technology products.
+By the end of 1983, 31% of the company’s sales came from products developed since 1982.
 14

-Allied agreed to sell the ailing Bendix division to Cross & Trecker in February 1984 for $74 million, creating the world’s largest machine tool company.
-16 17 Additionally, Cross & Trecker acquired LaSalle Machine Tool from National Acme of Cleveland for $13 million.
+In February 1984, Allied agreed to sell the struggling Bendix division to Cross & Trecker for $74 million, forming the world’s largest machine tool company.
+16 17 Cross & Trecker also acquired LaSalle Machine Tool from National Acme of Cleveland for $13 million.
 17

 Closure

-Cross & Trecker, like Allied before it, suffered from flat orders, weak prices, and foreign competition.
-17 A downturn in automobile manufacturing, which accounted for 40% of Cross & Trecker sales, caused financial pains for the company.
-A cost reduction program eliminated $12 million, but the company still showed a net loss of $2.9 million for the fourth quarter of 1986.
-It was a sharp contrast to net income of $2.6 million a year earlier.
-The company did spend record amounts in research and development for new product lines.
+Like Allied before it, Cross & Trecker faced declining orders, weak prices, and increasing foreign competition.
+17 A downturn in automobile manufacturing, which accounted for 40% of the company’s sales, further strained its finances.
+Despite a cost reduction program that saved $12 million, Cross & Trecker reported a net loss of $2.9 million in the fourth quarter of 1986, a stark contrast to its $2.6 million profit from the previous year.
+However, the company continued investing heavily in research and development for new product lines.

-In June 1985, Cross & Trecker announced that it was moving its Turning Division operation to Solon from the Carnegie Avenue plant.
-18 The Carnegie Avenue plant was far too large for its current operations.
-All 325 employees were offered positions at the new facility.
-By 1988, Cross & Trecker’s Carnegie Avenue operations employed 500.
+In June 1985, Cross & Trecker announced the relocation of its Turning Division from the Carnegie Avenue plant to Solon, as the Carnegie facility had become too large for its needs.
+18 All 325 employees were offered positions at the new location.
+By 1988, Cross & Trecker’s Carnegie Avenue operations employed 500 workers.
 9

-The corporate offices of Warner & Swasey, later used for the Cross & Trecker’s Warner & Swasey Division, moved to Cross & Trecker’s corporate headquarters in Bloomfield Hills, Michigan.
-19 Some functions remained in Cleveland.
-In June 1989, the remaining offices relocated to Warner & Swasey’s factory in Solon.
+The corporate offices of Warner & Swasey, later used for Cross & Trecker’s Warner & Swasey Division, were moved to Cross & Trecker’s headquarters in Bloomfield Hills, Michigan.
+19 Some functions remained in Cleveland, but in June 1989, the remaining offices were relocated to Warner & Swasey’s factory in Solon.

-Cross & Trecker was then absorbed by Giddings & Lewis, a Wisconsin tool company.
-Giddings & Lewis closed the Solon factory in January 1992 in response to $100 million in losses from 1988 to 1991.
-6 9 It left 250 unemployed.
-Giddings & Lewis blamed imports from overseas companies, which accounted for 70% of the domestic market, for the closure.
+Cross & Trecker was later acquired by Giddings & Lewis, a Wisconsin-based tool company.
+In January 1992, Giddings & Lewis closed the Solon factory in response to $100 million in losses from 1988 to 1991, leaving 250 employees out of work.
+6 9 The company attributed the closure to competition from overseas imports, which accounted for 70% of the domestic market.
 9

 Reuse

-In 1988, Cuyahoga County considered reusing the Warner & Swasey Carnegie Avenue facility for its Health and Human Services Department and a 408-cell county jail annex.
-The footprint of the building was found to be too inefficient.
+In 1988, Cuyahoga County considered repurposing the Warner & Swasey facility on Carnegie Avenue for its Health and Human Services Department and a 408-cell county jail annex.
+However, the building’s layout was deemed too inefficient for such uses.
 21

-The city of Cleveland was deeded the property in 1991.
-It then proposed to convert the abandoned factory into a municipal center.
-6 The idea never came to fruition, although the western section was reused as a garage for idled city vehicles.
+The city of Cleveland took ownership of the property in 1991 and proposed converting the abandoned factory into a municipal center.
+6 The plan never materialized, though the western section was repurposed as a garage for idled city vehicles.

-In 2010, the city solicited proposals from developers to rehabilitate the Warner & Swasey complex.
-10 A round of bidding led to a $1 sale agreement with Hemingway Development, a division of the Geis Companies.
-6 10 Hemingway was interested in converting the buildings into a high-tech office, laboratory, and manufacturing center.
+In 2010, the city sought proposals from developers to rehabilitate the Warner & Swasey complex.
+10 Hemingway Development, a division of the Geis Companies, won the bid and entered into a $1 sale agreement with plans to convert the buildings into a high-tech office, laboratory, and manufacturing center.
+6 10

-The city put forth $35,000 towards an environmental study and plan 7 and began asbestos remediation at a cost of $1.3 million.
-6 At the same time, the city secured commitments for up to $13 million in federal funds, in the form of a $10 million low-interest loan and a $3 million grant from the U.S. Department of Housing and Urban Development.
-The federal money, though, was tied to job creation.
-To acquire the maximum loan and grant package, the Hemingway Development project needed to create 360 jobs.
+The city contributed $35,000 for an environmental study 7 and began asbestos remediation at a cost of $1.3 million.
+6 At the same time, it secured commitments for up to $13 million in federal funds—$10 million in low-interest loans and a $3 million grant from the U.S. Department of Housing and Urban Development.
+The federal funding, however, was contingent on job creation, requiring the project to generate 360 jobs to qualify for the full amount.

-In January 2014, the city solicited proposals from developers for a second time due to a stronger real estate market.
-10 It found little interest.
+In January 2014, the city again solicited redevelopment proposals, hoping to capitalize on a stronger real estate market.
+10 However, interest remained limited.

 Share